MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-gbr-mtd-vat-integration.md

 ![Registration ID setup](media/reg-ids-setup.png)

-After the company has obtaind user credentials, an application of **Production** type can be authorized.
-Application of production type is uniquely identified by **Client ID** and **Client secret** and are provided by Microsoft (unless the company is creating their own solution for any Dynamics AX version).
-The following steps must be done on Finance and Operations side to authorize the application of Production type:
+After the company has obtaind user credentials, an application of production type can be authorized.
+An application of production type is uniquely identified by a **Client ID** and **Client secret**, and are provided by Microsoft (unless the company is creating their own solution for any Finance version).
+The following steps must be completed on the Finance side to authorize the application of the production type:

-- Get authorization code.
+- Get an authorization code
-- Get access token.
+- Get an access token

-To get an authorization code from HMRC, go to **Tax** \> **Setup** \> **Electronic messages** \> **Web applications**, select the web application that you want to authorize (Dynamics 365 for Finance and Operations), and select **Get authorization code**.
+To get an authorization code from HMRC, go to **Tax** \> **Setup** \> **Electronic messages** \> **Web applications**, select the web application that you want to authorize (Finance), and then select **Get authorization code**.
 Select **OK** to confirm that you want to initialize the authorization process.
 On the **Electronic report parameters** page, set the **Scope** field.
 The following values are allowed by HMRC:

 - read:vat
 - write:vat